bitkarrot/talks/README.md

-# talks
+# Talks

-slides from past talks
+Slides and Videos from Bitkarrot's past talks